webdriverio/webdriverio/docs/CustomServices.md

 }
 ```

+> **Note:** Services that are added by name behave slightly differently compared to your own imported services.
+Instead of the service handling all the hooks, as in the example above, the service needs to export a launcher that handles `onPrepare` and `onComplete`.
+The rest of the hooks will be handled by the service (the default export), as normal.
+>
+> Example:
+>
+> ```
+> import Launcher from './launcher'
+> import Service from './service'
+>
+> export default Service
+> export const launcher = Launcher
+> ```

 We really appreciate every new plugin that could help other people run better tests!
 If you have created such a plugin, please create a Pull Request to our [configuration utility](https://github.com/webdriverio/webdriverio/blob/master/packages/wdio-cli/src/config.js#L20-L34) so that your package will be suggested whenever someone runs `wdio config`.